-To receive and make suggestions on the final draft report presented by the Statutory Director of Social Services.
-The purpose of the report is to promote awareness and accountability for the performance and progress made over the past year in delivering Social Services within Anglesey County Council.
-Once again an overview of our COVID-19 response has been included.
-The report also outlines the focus for improvement for the forthcoming year.
+There is a statutory requirement that the Director of Social Services publishes a yearly report.
+A yearly Directors Report has been produced by Anglesey Council since 2009/10.
+The purpose of the Annual Report is to promote awareness and accountability for the performance and progress made over the past year in delivering Social Services within Anglesey County Council, as well as outlining the improvement priorities for the forthcoming year.